 Virus Dynamics

 Since virus transmissibility depends on features beyond its genetic sequence, new tools are required to discern the effects of spikes functionality, interaction, and morphology.
 Researchers have addressed different studies about virus genetics, biochemistry, infectivity, physics, and dynamics.
 This investigation focuses on the transport of SARS-CoV-2 virions using computational simulations.
 Due to the morphological features, virions can be seen as decorated nanoparticles and characterized according to their translational and rotational diffusivity.
-To this end, the Rigid Multi-Blob (RMB) method [1] and Smoothed Dissipative Particle Dynamics (SDPD) [2] were implemented to simulate the effect of the morphology and spike proteins on virus transport.
+To this end, the Rigid Multi-Blob (RMB) method [1] and Smoothed Dissipative Particle Dynamics (SDPD) [2] were implemented to simulate the hydrodynamics effect of morphology and spike proteins on virus transport.

 The previous research implemented by the group postulates the relevance of the hydrodynamic interactions in the viral infectivity of enveloped viruses and micro-rheological characterization as a platform for virus differentiation [3].
 The computed diffusivity of spike-decorated structures uses a mesoscopic hydrodynamic simulation to understand how the spikes affect virion mobility and infectivity.
 Using the RMB conducted the simulations setting the morphologies of the virus presented in FIG 1.